-I am interested in any free materials (teacher resources or curriculum) you can send me.
+I am interested in any free materials (teacher resources or curriculum).
+What can you can send me?

 Rather than just sending out packets of materials, we prefer to let you select what you'd like to receive.
 Fortunately, there are some excellent resources online for doing just that.